CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 In order to put your object(s) under the lifecycle policy, you may utilize tags and/or prefixes.

 * Tagging is done with adding a header with the format `x-amz-tagging:KEY=VALUE`.
 * Prefix can be considered as a "folder".
-(Configuration example TBD)

 Let's see the following cases: